munificent/journal/asset/post/2015-09-08-the-hardest-program-ive-ever-written.md

 If the solution completely fits in the page width, then we know we've won the overflow constraint.
 Since we're exploring in order of increasing cost, we also know it's the lowest cost.
 So, ta-da!, [we found the winner and can stop exploring][bail].
-Otherwise, if it has any unbound rules, we enqueue new solutions, each of which binds one of those to a value.
+Otherwise, if the current best solution has any unbound rules, we enqueue new solutions, each of which binds one of those to a value.

 [bail]: https://github.com/dart-lang/dart_style/blob/3b3277668b2ff0cb7be954c3217c73264454bd7c/lib/src/line_splitting/line_splitter.dart#L171